Ayon-SSP/Artical_temp/README.md

 |<-TutorialsPoint->|
 ```

-In this above code we can understand that how Decoraters are changing the functi
+In this above code we can understand that how Multiple Decoraters are helping to change the functionality